- Admission to the College

 - The College reserves the right to evaluate applications for admission and to refuse admission to applicants when it is considered to be in the best interest of the College.
 Factors in a student’s academic or personal record may be considered as a part of approving or denying a dual enrollment request.

 - Dual enrollment students must meet admission requirements, which include demonstrated proficiency in reading, writing, and mathematics established by the Virginia Community College System.
-See Testing for further information.
+See Placement for further information.

 - Dual enrollment students must meet all course prerequisites.
-Dual enrollment students should also review Placement Testing in this Catalog for additional information.
+Dual enrollment students should also review Placement Testing under the Placement section of the Catalog for additional information.

 - Dual enrollment students are not eligible for financial aid through NOVA.